Europe |

 The Handmade Souvenirs

-The winter festival’s Christmas Market is set up along Straden Street from the 6th December 2016 to the 8th January 2017.
+The winter festival’s Christmas Market is set up along Straden Street.
 Here, local craftsmen sell handicrafts such as glassware, jewellery and woven and embroidered accessories, as well as handmade Christmas decorations.
 Where better to pick up those Christmas gifts and holiday souvenirs?

 The Festival Revelry

-A greatly anticipated part of the festival is the Dubrovnik Carnival, which runs from 24th to 28th February 2017.
+A greatly anticipated part of the festival is the Dubrovnik Carnival.
 Based on the saying, ‘Our ancestors had fun, and so should we’, the carnival encompasses live music, along with colourful costumed parades.

 Festival in Dubrovnik